EverWinter23/skynet/JOURNAL.md

 + Completed the skynet.py module.
 + When the connection is lost - the daemon keeps on trying to re-establish conn with the SFTP server.

+## Frdiay 8th June 2018
++ Will document the changes made to LOG.md
++ Started working on addin support for port forwarding --because android's SFTP server runs on port 2222.
++ Test skynet.py --to check wheather or not it works as expected using SFTP server.